mrbuche/chain_breaking_polymer_networks/README.md

 # chain_breaking_polymer_networks

-This is the Python package corresponding to:

-	"Chain breaking in the statistical mechanical constitutive theory of polymer networks" Michael R. Buche and Meredith N. Silberstein, 2021.
+This is the `Python` package corresponding to "Chain breaking in the statistical mechanical constitutive theory of polymer networks" by Michael R. Buche and Meredith N. Silberstein, 2021.

-It was written for Python3, and imports some or all of the following:
+It was written for `Python 3`, and imports some or all of the following typical packages: `sys, numpy, scipy, matplotlib`

-	sys, numpy, scipy, matplotlib

 # Installation

+The package is on [PyPI](https://pypi.org/.../) and may be installed using `pip`:

 	pip install chain_breaking_polymer_networks

+## Extended installation

 # Examples